lukas-krecan/ShedLock/README.md

 ```
 By setting `lockAtMostFor` we make sure that the lock is released even if the node dies and by setting `lockAtLeastFor`
 we make sure it's not executed more than once in fifteen minutes.
-Please note that **`lockAtMostFor` is just a safety net for a case that the node executing the task dies, please set it to
+Please note that **`lockAtMostFor` is just a safety net for a case that the node executing the task dies, so set it to
 a time that is significantly larger than maximum estimated execution time.**  If the task takes longer than `lockAtMostFor`,
 it will be executed again.